Volunteer Management Policy

 Volunteer Data and Communication

-As part of SCF’s commitment to create an effective volunteer management system,
+As part of SCF’s commitment to create an effective volunteer management system, data collected from volunteers will be stored in an online volunteer database.

 Information such as the following will be collated and uploaded onto the database: